Archanciel/transfer_files_between_devices_using_cloud/README.md

 - dropbox

 ## Version history
+- 2.0 Added directory download: as a result, the directory structure on the synchronized devices is identical
 - 1.3 Bug fix + user input minor improvements
 - 1.2 Added update synch time option if no files should be uploaded
 - 1.1 Added handling command line arguments